CedricTravelletti/VolcapyProd/README.md

 *The name Volcapy comes from the origin of the project as an inversion code for volcano gravimetry.
 It has now evolved into a general large scale Bayesian inversion framework.*

-The authors of the package gratefully acknowledge funding from the **Swiss National Science Fundation (SNF)** through project no. 178858.
+Cédric Travelletti gratefully acknowledges funding from the **Swiss National Science Fundation (SNF)** through project no. 178858.